Perry: A High-level Framework for Accelerating Cyber Deception Experimentation: Discussion and Limitations

 \para{Use cases beyond deception} Perry can potentially enable operators to rapidly explore defense capabilities beyond deception.
 The environments and attackers described in \secRef{sec:eval} are not specific to deception.
 Furthermore, some of the defense strategies in \secRef{sec:eval} already use non-deceptive defense techniques; other techniques could easily be added.

-Perry could also potentially be used to generate and collect realistic synthetic data about network attacks to train anomaly detection tools.
-For example, Perry could run a wide variety of attackers in an environment to train intrusion-detection tools.
+Perry could also potentially be used to generate and collect realistic synthetic data to train anomaly detection tools.
+For example, Perry could run a wide variety of attackers in an environment to train intrusion-detection systems.

 \para{Limitations} What-if scenarios, including for deception, cannot evaluate strategies unless the setting is fully specified.
 For Perry, this means being unable to evaluate defenses against unforeseen attackers.
 In the real world, attackers can have unexpected strategies or new capabilities, such as a 0-day exploit~\cite{zero_days}.
 Defenders are unable to emulate these situations in Perry because they are unaware of these vulnerabilities.